Sashin-Amichand/basketball-project/README.md

 0. Install python
 1. Inside the basketball-project folder you downloaded from this repo, open a powershell prompt
 2. python -m venv basketballproject
-3. basketballproject/Scripts/activate
+4. basketballproject/Scripts/activate
+5. pip install -r requirements.txt
+(Optional set development mode: $env:FLASK_ENV="development")
-4. $env:FLASK_APP="indexFlask"
+7. $env:FLASK_APP="indexFlask"
-5. flask run (to start the website, ctrl + c to stop it and then rerun it in order to see any changes.)
+8. flask run (to start the website, ctrl + c to stop it and then rerun it in order to see any changes.)
-6. When done in the virtual env just type deactive and to reactivate follow steps 3-5.
+9. When done in the virtual env just type deactive and to reactivate follow steps 3-5.
 -----------------------------------------------------------------------------------------------------------